Illness at Work Advice

 In most cases, your contract of employment will set out your rights to sick pay.
 There is no absolute entitlement to enhanced company sick pay, as this will usually be at your employer's discretion.

-Statutory Sick Pay (SSP) is usually limited to 28 weeks in a 3 year period.
-As from April 2017, SSP is paid at £89.35 per week and is payable after the third working day you are incapable of working.
-Not all employees are entitled to SSP in all circumstances
+Statutory Sick Pay (SSP) is usually limited to 28 weeks.
+As from April 2022, SSP is paid at £99.35 per week and is payable when you have been sick for at least 4 days in a row (including non-working days).
+In most cases SSP is not paid for the first 3 working days you are off sick but there are some exceptions to this.
+Not all employees are entitled to SSP in all circumstances.
+Please note the weekly rate of SSP increases annually in April.

 If you become sick during holiday leave, you are entitled to rearrange it with your employer for another date later in the year.
 In effect, this means you will not lose you holiday because you were ill.